Lupton family: Hugh Lupton

 Hugh Lupton (1861–1947), Francis III's fifth son attended Rugby School before University College, Oxford, reading modern history.
 He was apprenticed to Hathorn Davey, makers of heavy pumping machinery, in 1881 and rose to be managing director only to see the company taken over by Sulzer in the Great Depression.
 He was a member of the Institute of Mechanical Engineers.
+He was Director of Ruo Estates, Limited.
 He sat on the Roundhay and Seacroft Rural District Council and, for a year, was chair.
 When the RDC became a ward of the city in 1913, he was elected to Leeds City Council, serving for many years.
 During most of this time he was Chair of the Electricity Committee.
 In 1926, he was Lord Mayor of Leeds, with his wife Isabella as Lady Mayoress.
 In these roles, they hosted visits by the Princess Royal and her husband Lord Harewood.
 In June 1927, Isabella Lupton was presented at Court by the Countess of Harewood, Princess Mary's mother-in-law.
 On 23 August 1933 Hugh Lupton was presented to King George V and Queen Mary at Leeds Town Hall.

 Hugh Lupton's sons survived the Great War; surgeon Charles Athelstane (1897–1977), studied at Wellington College and Trinity College, Cambridge and wrote a book, "The Lupton Family in Leeds".
-His other son, Hugh Ralph Lupton OBE (1893–1983), was also educated at Wellington College and Trinity College, Cambridge.
+Athelstane's daughter Christine (1937 ー2019) married Hugh David Childers, grandson of Erskine Childers and President of Ireland Erskine Hamilton Childers (1973–74) was his uncle.
+Hugh Ralph Lupton OBE (1893–1983), was also educated at Wellington College and Trinity College, Cambridge.
 He married Joyce, sister of the author Arthur Ransome.
 Their son Arthur Ralph Ransome Lupton (1924–2009) was educated at Rugby and Cambridge.
-His brother Francis G. H. Lupton (1921–2006) was educated at Radley College and Trinity College, Cambridge and a third brother, Geoffrey Charles Martineau Lupton (1930–2019), married Colina, daughter of Sir Raibeart MacDougall.
+His brother Francis G. H. Lupton (1921–2006) was educated at Radley College and Trinity College, Cambridge and a third brother, Geoffrey Charles Martineau Lupton (1930–2019) was educated at Rugby and Merton College, Oxford.
+He married Colina, daughter of Sir Raibeart MacDougall.
 Hugh's family includes performer Hugh Lupton and author Rosamund Lupton.